-Element Description Introduction Description of the program or portfolio under investigation; specific characteristics of the energy organization providing the program including current marketing, educational or outreach activities and delivery channels Process evaluation objective researchable issues, and a description how specific evaluation tactics will address the key researchable issues including proposed sampling methodology program/third-party staff, stakeholders, trade allies/vendors, customers.
-The sampling methodol should be clearly explained with specific evaluation tactics will address the key researchable issues including proposed sampling methodology program/third-party staff, stakeholders, trade allies/vendors, customers.
-The sampling methodol should be clearly explained with specific evaluation tactics will address the key researchable issues, and a description how specific evaluation tactics will address the key researchable issues including proposed sampling methodology.
+Element Description Introduction Description of the program or portfolio under investigation; specific characteristics of the energy organization providing the program including current marketing, educational or outreach activities and delivery channels Process Evaluation Methodology Process evaluation objectives, researchable issues, and a description of how specific evaluation tactics will address the key researchable issues including the proposed sampling methodology for program/third-party staff, key stakeholders, trade allies/vendors, and customers.
+The sampling methodology should be clearly explained with specific targets of completed surveys or interviews clearly described in the EM&V Plan.
 Timeline Summarized by key tasks identifying the length of the process evaluation and key dates for completion of major milestones Budget Costs of conducting the process evaluation by specific tasks and deliverables